Charles Throsby: Early life

 Throsby was born in Glenfield near Leicester in England.
 He was engaged as a surgeon on the convict transport Coromandel carrying 136 male convicts from Portsmouth to Sydney.
 They departed Portsmouth 12 February 1802, and arrived in Sydney without calling in port on 13 June 1802, with no reported convict deaths under his care.

 Soon afterwards he joined the medical staff of the Colony, and in October 1802 he was appointed a magistrate and acting-surgeon at Castle Hill.
 In August 1804 he was transferred to Newcastle, and in April 1805 was made superintendent there.
 Towards the end of 1808 he was given a grant of 500 acres (2 km^{2}) at Cabramatta, and in the following year resigned his position at Newcastle.
 In 1811 he was employed as agent by the colony's wealthiest landowner, Sir John Jamison, of Regentville.

 Exploration

 In 1817, Throsby did some exploration near Moss Vale and Sutton Forest.

-On 8 March 1818, with James Meehan, he set out to discover a route to Jervis Bay, and about three weeks later — the party having been split up — Throsby's section reached Jervis Bay by way of the Kangaroo and Lower Shoalhaven rivers.
+On 8 March 1818, with James Meehan, he set out to determine a route to Jervis Bay.
 Determining that he had no hope of finding his way to his intended destination, he couldn't decide whether to keep going or head back.
 A pair of Aboriginal people helped him get through the valley by way of Meryla Pass.